Transvelo/docs/gitbook/bewear/setup/advanced_megamenu_dropdown.md

 * Navigate to **Static Content > Static Blocks**.
 * It should display the **"Mega-Menu-v2"** that we created from previous section.
 * Click on edit and you should see an existing text block.
-* Delete the text edit block by hovering over the block and clicking on the button which has the trash icon.
+* Delete the text edit block by hovering over the block and clicking on the button which has the close icon.

 ![](http://transvelo.github.io/docs/bewear/images/edit-test-megamenu-item.png)